Best Car Insurance for Uber Eats Drivers in 2025 (Check Out the Top 10 Companies)

 Pros & Cons

 The best car insurance for Uber Eats drivers comes from State Farm, Progressive, and Geico, with rates starting as low as $45 per month.
-State Farm is the top pick overall due to its affordable rideshare endorsement that seamlessly extends coverage while delivering.
+State Farm is the top pick overall due to its affordable rideshare endorsement that extends coverage while delivering.

 Our Top 10 Company Picks: Best Car Insurance for Uber Eats Drivers